 - Consult the Brock University website to identify a likely co-researcher, focusing upon departmental and Faculty home pages.
 If you have already established a collaborative relationship with a Brock faculty member through your ongoing scholarly or research activities, your chances for involvement in the VIS program are much better.

-- Contact the offices of Brock International, not the academic unit you are interested in, when submitting the online application form.
+- Contact the offices of Global Scholars Office, not the academic unit you are interested in, when submitting the online application form.